Synerty/synerty-peek/docs/development/setup_pycharm/SetupPycharm.rst

 Restart the services that use the plugin

 ..
-NOTE:: The plugins that aren't being developed should be installed as per
+NOTE:: The plugins that aren't being developed should be installed with pip.
-    :ref:`deploy_peek_plugins`

 ----